 DRUG AND ALCOHOL ABUSE PREVENTION PROGRAM

 It is the policy of Alabama Southern Community College that each academic year, the information contained in the Drug and Alcohol Prevention Program is distributed to each student and employee of the College.
 This report which contains information on standards of conduct and disciplinary sanctions for violations, legal sanctions regarding unlawful use, possession or distribution of alcoholic beverages and illicit drugs, health risks of drug and alcohol use and abuse, and where to get assistance.
-This information is provided to all students at Orientation and is available in the online ASCC College Catalog (2012-2013).
-The Drug Free Workplace policy is printed in the ASCC College Catalog (2012-2013), page 11-12 and the Student Disciplinary Procedures for misconduct can be found on pages 188-195.
+This information is provided to all students at Orientation and is available in the online ASCC College Catalog.
+The Drug Free Workplace policy and the Student Disciplinary Procedures for misconduct can be found is printed in the ASCC College Catalog.

 Alabama Southern Community College does not have a policy regarding vaccinations; however, the College is concerned about the health and well being of all members of the College community.
 In this regard, the College encourages all students and employees to remain current on vaccinations as suggested by appropriate health authorities.
 The College has initiated measures to inform students and employees of personal health tips for preventing the spread of the flu, particularly H1N1, and other airborne diseases.